Lyall/HundredHeroesFix/README.md

 This list will contain bugs which may or may not be fixed.

 - When using an ultrawide display, the HUD is a mixture of spanned and 16:9.
+- Some screens may be aligned to the left or zoomed in when using an ultrawide display.

 ## Screenshots